 How To Apply

-Once the adhesive is ready “tacky”, gently lay the gold leaf sheet across the surface.
+Once the adhesive is ready, “tacky,” gently lay the gold leaf sheet across the surface.
 I like to do this in small areas so that I have more control.
 Use a soft-bristle paintbrush to gently smooth over the surface so that the metal leaf comes in full contact with the glue.
-When you’re working with an uneven surface you will need to use additional sheets.
-Full coverage can be tricky and subtle cracks are almost always viable.
-If you don’t get the coverage you’re wanting the first try…no worries.
+When you’re working with an uneven surface, you will need to use additional sheets.
+Full coverage can be tricky, and subtle cracks are almost always viable.
+If you don’t get the coverage, you want the first try…no worries.
 Just apply more glue and gold leaf over those areas.
 You can see how this could become time-consuming.
 That was my second WOW!

 *Full disclosure… I wore gold leaf on my legs for days and didn’t even know it until my neighbor noticed.
 The adhesive works!

 Imitation Gold Leaf and Copper will tarnish, so it’s important to use a varnish or sealer over the top of these to prevent the tarnishing process.
 My go-to topcoat for metal leafing is Master Clear.
 I also use this topcoat on my metallic paint finishes as well.
 It’s good stuff!
 Apply a thin coat and allow it to dry.
 I only applied the gold leaf to the details on this mirror after painting the background areas with Dixie Belle’s Caviar (black), a flat chalk mineral paint.
 I did not apply a top coat to the painted surface… that’s why I used my artist brush.
 That was my 3rd WOW!

 I used my usual Paintbrush when top-coating the gold leaf on the frame.
 Apply two coats of the Master Clear with light sanding after the first.
 I find this works well on larger pieces that are likely to have high traffic.
 Since these are mirrors, they will need extra protection from frequent cleaning if you’re doing a small project like a picture frame.
 One coat is fine.

 The End Results